straysheep-dev/straysheep-dev.github.io/docs/notes/unifi.md

 Connection to 192.168.10.49 53 port [udp/*] succeeded!

 ```

+!!! note "runZero Findings"

+    I also reviewed [runZero](https://console.runzero.com/) logs after a scheduled scan across a network completed, where the UTR was connected as a client.
+Not only did it correctly identify the device as a UniFi Travel Router, ***it was able to talk to 10001/udp*** and:

+    - Determine the exact firmware version
+    - Pull all interface IP addresses and MAC addresses

+    This is interesting because it hints at what subnet is behind the UTR, meaning the subnet that's providing WiFi to your devices connected to the UTR as clients.
+This will also need reviewed further.

 That covers an initial review and assessment of the UniFi Travel Router.
 More notes will be added over time.